top of page

 And finally, ask yourself how the onboarding experience members have in their first 30 days can lead them towards this action.
 It can be a super tiny seed, but start planting right away.

-My last bit of advice is to take a look at the tasks you have for managing and growing your community this week.
+My last bit of advice is to take a look at the tasks you have for managing and growing your membership community this week.
 Just for fun, label them plant, nurture, or harvest (different colors makes it fun!)

 Take a step back and look at the results.
 Are you heavier on one type of activity than the others?